 To have the loader find the path to those shared libs you can either wrap the Python script with a shell script that sets the path according to your system configuration or tell the HTTP daemon to set or pass these through (see the daemon's documentation for information on how to do this; for Apache the directives are named SetEnv and PassEnv).

-Freezing mxODBC using py2exe
+13.2 Freezing mxODBC using py2exe

-Thomas Heller has written a great tool which is based on the new distutils support in Python 2.0 and later.
+Thomas Heller has written a great tool which is based on distutils.
 The tool allows you to freeze your application into a single standalone Windows application and is called py2exe.